KCL-BMEIS/OOP/week1B.md

 --

 Every program that runs has an associated **current working directory**
-- it can be thought of as the folder within which the program is curren --
+- it can be thought of as the folder within which the program is currently running --

 It can be queried using the `pwd` (print working directory) command